 CLI + MCP Both command-line and MCP server interfaces

 Key differentiator: Version-specific documentation queries — unlike remote servers that serve the latest docs, Grounded Docs targets the exact version of libraries in your project.
 This directly reduces hallucinations caused by version mismatches (e.g., an LLM referencing React 19 APIs when your project uses React 18).
 Open-source MIT alternative to commercial Context7 and Nia.
 The local-first architecture means sensitive codebases stay private.
-Actively maintained with v2.1.1 released March 2026.
+Actively maintained with v2.2.1 released March 30, 2026.
+Also has its own Mintlify-hosted documentation site.

 Mintlify — Auto-Generated MCP Servers for All Documentation Customers